 Think of it this way.
 Getting published in a high-prestige journal is very difficult.
 All of the articles in our dataset are, by definition, already highly successful just in virtue of being selected for content and quality in the peer-review process.
 That skewness goes all the way back, so to speak, in the sense that most people who get Ph.Ds never publish much (or at all) in academic journals, and most people who publish peer-reviewed articles never publish in their field’s highest-prestige journals.
 But, sad to say, even clearing this very high bar is no guarantee that anyone will want to talk about your work.
 Most of the time, publishing in a high-status journal is in effect a permit to talk about other people’s work.
 Your contribution must be framed by the central items in your field.
 And while it’s hard to clear that bar, a much, much smaller number of articles move from being items in the literature to being topics of the literature.
 Most of the articles in our dataset are “contributions to the literature” in the first sense, but not the second.
 In this case the agenda-setters, as opposed to the participants, are all men.

 As I’ve said before, an academic discipline is a kind of exclusive conversation.
 Even for very successful entrants, “participation” usually means being present as a contributor, but not as a topic-maker.
 It’s a little like attending an ongoing public debate.
 You need a ticket to enter and sit in the audience.
 You may be called on by the moderator to ask a question or make a point from the floor.
 But the agenda for the discussion is set by a much smaller panel of people up on the stage—people who started out as audience members.
 Most of academic life has this structure, from departmental talks to conference panels and plenaries to journal exchanges.
-A key issue then becomes how work gets selected for attention up on the stage, who gets engaged with from the stage, so to speak, and how this process plays out as new audience members come in the door.All Posts by Date · All Posts by Category
+A key issue then becomes how work gets selected for attention up on the stage, who gets engaged with from the stage, so to speak, and how this process plays out as new audience members come in the door.All Categories

 To receive updates from this site, you can subscribe to the RSS feed of all updates to the site in an RSS feed reader